-Cirrhosis of the liver is one of the final stages of liver disease.
-It is a serious condition, causing scarring and permanent damage to the liver.
-Life expectancy depends on the stage and type.
+Cirrhosis of the liver is a serious condition, causing scarring and permanent damage to the liver.
+Life expectancy depends on the stage and type of liver cirrhosis, but it may vary between roughly 2–12 years.

 Compensated cirrhosis: People with compensated cirrhosis do not show symptoms, while life expectancy is around 9–12 years.
 A person can remain asymptomatic for years, although 5–7% of those with the condition will develop symptoms every year.